 The child in you would surely celebrate in joy as you encounter and interact with different Disney characters and ride different rides and attractions.
-Indeed, this place will not be hailed as the happiest place on earth if it was not as worth visiting as it is.
+Indeed, Disneyland will not be hailed as the happiest place on earth if it was not as worth visiting as it is.

 The sunrise is what makes this place a tourist destination.
-Considered as the 2nd highest peak of the country, tourists flock this area to watch the sunrise and witness how the colors of the sun spread throughout the sky.
-The best time to visit the place is during the winter which I approximately from December to February.
+Considered as the 2nd highest peak of the country, tourists flock to this area to watch the sunrise and witness how the colors of the sun spread throughout the sky.
+The best time to visit this spot in Lantau Island is during the winter which I approximately from December to February.